nilevars/hesabe_flutter_kit/example/README.md

-#  Hesabe Payment Flutter Implementation
+#  Hesabe Payment Integration In Flutter

 An Example that demontrates how to use hesabe_flutter_kit in your flutter projects